Limit theory for point processes in manifolds: Proofs of Theorems -- Proofs of Theorems 2.1--2.5

-It remains to show that $\sigma^2(\varphi_k^{(\beta)},\tk) > 0.$ This can be done as in the proof of Lemma \ref{NNGCLT3}, i.e. using \eq{JensLB} to reduce the problem to showing positivity in the case where $d=m$ and $\tka$ is a uniform distribution on a cube, and using the methods of \cite{AB} or \cite{PY1} to demonstrate positivity in this case.
-This concludes the proof of Theorem \ref{VRipsthm}.
+It remains to show that $\sigma^2(\varphi_k^{(\beta)},\tk) > 0.$ This can be done as in the proof of Lemma \ref{NNGCLT3}, that is, using (\ref{JensLB}) to reduce the problem to showing positivity in the case where $d=m$ and $\tka$ is a uniform distribution on a cube, and using the methods of \cite{AB} or \cite{PY1} to demonstrate positivity in this case.
+This completes the proof of Theorem \ref{VRipsthm}. \end{pf*}